-The following things combine to make a good designer and client relationship.
+The following things combine to make a good designer client relationship.

 This is crucial for the job as designers must create based on what the client has described.
-If the designer requires more information or clarification, they should reach out immediately before they are in too deep in the wrong direction.
+If the graphic designer working with clients requires more information or clarification, they should reach out immediately before they are in too deep in the wrong direction.

 If the designer is not communicating with the client, they will: